4 PM

 Shining your light for us

-So I will do this thing for you
+So I will do this thing for

 All I can offer